dmbarbour/wikilon/docs/AboutAO.md

 Our dictionary has a set of definitions.
 We maintain an index of immediate clients for each word for reverse lookup, rename, incremental cache invalidation, etc..
 Our data cache is updated by the `{&cache}` annotation or a local equivalent.

-The caching challenges primarily surround the **word cache**.
+Challenges primarily surround maintenance of the *word cache*.

-When we update a set of words in our dictionary, the cache for those words can be marked "stale".
-An update to a word's definition or dependencies might not affect its final evaluation.
-So in each case we must re-evaluate the words, and determine whether an actual update has occurred.
-If so, all clients of that word must also be marked "stale".
-To avoid wasteful recomputation, we'll want to use some variant of topological sort (e.g. using previously cached 'size' or 'height' of words).
+When we update a set of words in our dictionary, the cache entries for those words can be marked stale.
+In each case we must re-evaluate the word, to see if the change to its definition or dependencies effected an actual change to its linker object.
+If so, all clients of that word must also be marked stale.

-Instead of eagerly updating the word cache, we may heuristically choose to delete parts of it and recompute lazily when need exists.

-This background evaluation takes time, even if we also use the *data cache* for each evaluation.
-While that happens, external clients may be observing our dictionary.
-If so, nice view properties like eventual or snapshot consistency become desirable.
-Eventual consistency should occur naturally: after a dictionary stops updating, any computed views reach a stable, consistent condition.
-Snapshot consistency would most readily be achieved by preventing any observation of the updated dictionary until all updates have propagated.

-To avoid wasteful recomputation, we want a topological order when recomputing cache.
-This might be done by use of a heuristic word height or size, such that each word is greater than its dependencies.

-Cached metadata will generally include useful properties like inferred types, arity, date and time of evaluation, quotas and resources used, debug outputs, and so on.
-Perhaps some prepared web pages.
-Anything we might wish to look up regularly on a per-word basis.

-Frequently we'll want *persistence* such that our old dictionary and word cache remain in play (to support multiple dictionaries sharing a history).
-Even so, this doesn't really change the invalidation requirements.

-*Note:* Cache and stowage interact in a useful way to help developers control serialization overheads when caching.
-Developers can further use techniques like building probably-stable 'cache points' into their data models.

-*Aside:* References of form `{%word@fork}` don't need any special rules for caching.
-However, to improve sharing of cache between multiple similar forks, we should use the equivalent to `[word def]{&cache}`.
+Evaluation order must use a topological sort or variant to avoid recomputing the cache entry at a given word more than once update.
+A fast topological sort is possible if we cache a monotonic 'height' of each word in its metadata, or any similar characteristic.

+*Aside:* In case of real-time observers, I favor snapshot consistency for queries on a given dictionary.
+For queries that involve multiple dictionaries in a distributed system, we might weaken this to eventual consistency.

 ## Constraints on Words and Definitions